Controversial Madison School District spokesperson announces retirement

 “We are committed to rebuilding community trust, supporting our communications team and stabilizing district practices during this transitional year for the district,” Kvistad said.

-The controversy surrounding LeMonds' stewardship of District communications emerged in March.
-Then, LeMonds unsuccessfully sued the District in Dane County Circuit Court to prevent a copy of the complaint against him by his staff from being released following a records request made by WMTV (Channel 15).
+The controversy surrounding LeMonds’ stewardship of district communications emerged in March.
+Then, LeMonds unsuccessfully sued the district in Dane County Circuit Court to prevent a copy of the complaint against him by his staff from being released after a records request made by WMTV (Channel 15).

 LeMonds has maintained that the concerns raised in the complaint are false.
 He did not immediately respond to a request for comment on Monday.